-Amy graduated from Earlham College with a bachelor of arts degree in English and French literature and from IU McKinney School of Law with a doctor of jurisprudence degree.
+Amy graduated from Earlham College in 1990 with a bachelor of arts degree in English and French literature and from IU McKinney School of Law in 2000 with a doctor of jurisprudence degree.
 She has been practicing law in Richmond ever since with a commitment to community advocacy.

 Thanks to a culture of servant leadership built into Earlham’s curriculum, Amy has been active in the Richmond area community from the beginning of her professional career.
-Currently, she is Vice Chair of the Wayne County Foundation, having served on that board since 2013 (and has been secretary).
-She has served on the board of the Richmond Symphony Orchestra for thirteen consecutive years, having been secretary, president, and is the current chair of the Artistic Advisory Committee.
-She was part of the group that founded the Richmond Community Orchestra in 2008, having served as president for six years and currently acts as vice president.
+She has served on the board of the Richmond Symphony Orchestra since 2004, having been Secretary, President, and is the current Chair of the Artistic Advisory Committee.
+She was part of the group that founded the Richmond Community Orchestra in 2008, having served as President for eight years.
 (She also plays in the flute section.)
 She has been a member of the Earlham College Community Partnership Council since 2005.

-Amy has served on many boards over the years; as President of the Wayne County Foundation, as President of the Richmond Gymnastics Training Center, as secretary and vice-chair of the Earlham College Alumni Council, as vice-president for Birth-to-Five, and as a board member to Richmond-Wayne County Chamber of Commerce and the Whitewater Valley United Way.
-She has served as a study buddy, and on Election day she volunteers her time to assist in voter protection when prospective voters face being turned away at the ballot box.
+Amy has served on many boards over the years; as President of the Wayne County Foundation, as President of the Richmond Gymnastics Training Center, as Secretary and Vice Chair of the Earlham College Alumni Council, as Vice President for Birth-to-Five, and as a board member to Richmond-Wayne County Chamber of Commerce and the Whitewater Valley United Way.
+She has served as a study buddy, and on Election day she has volunteered her time to assist in voter protection when prospective voters face being turned away at the ballot box.

-In addition, Amy has been on the board of the Indiana Bar Foundation since 2012, having served as secretary and is currently president-elect.
-She also served on the Indiana Pro Bono Commission and the District 9 Pro Bono Commission, having served as president.
+In addition, Amy was a member of the Indiana Bar Foundation’s Board since 2012, having served as Secretary and its President.
+She also served on the Indiana Pro Bono Commission and the District 9 Pro Bono Commission, having served as President.